You and your family board a plane.

 Activism is, of course, the truest source of hope, since without it all of this is just academic anyway.
 The action you take could be anything from putting pressure on politicians and corporations directly, to raising awareness amongst the public to transform the political and economic landscape at large.

 Organise; join with other like-minded “naive radicals” with “impossible” demands.
-Don’t believe the movies, whose protagonist-centred plots reinforce the myth that change is wrought by powerful individuals who rise above the huddled masses to become heroes.
+Don’t believe the movies, whose protagonist-centred plots reinforce the myth that change is wrought by exceptional individuals who rise above the huddled masses to become heroes.
 In the real world, the power of the people has always been the power of numbers; those huddled masses are the heroes.

 What have you got to lose?